 If an employer attempts to prevent you from seeking medical attention, they are in breach of the law and acting completely improperly.
 Most workplaces will have a designated first aid officer in the event of an injury.
 You should see this person but also make sure that you either visit your GP or local A&E department.
 Similarly, for an illness you should first visit your GP.

 Record the details

 If you’re suffering from a work-related illness, ensure your employer has written notification of this.
-In the case of accident in which you’re injured, you should record the details within your employer’s accident book.
+If you’re injured at work, you should record the details within your employer’s accident book.
 Make sure you state the details and that you do not sign any record that does not match your version of the events.
 If you haven’t done this already, don’t worry, we can help you to do so.